samfearn/MathsDept/_posts/2018-06-29-latexworksheet.md

   - LaTeX
 comments: true
 ---
+Edit: The worksheets linked in this post have been updated.
+You can find the new worksheets [here][updatedworksheets].

+***

 Given that my [first post][firstpost] concerned tips for using $$\LaTeX{}$$ and the beamer package to create presentations, I thought I'd use this post to share a resource I recently created to help teach $$\LaTeX{}$$.
 The worksheet is simultaneously an information sheet -- with information about various environments and commands -- as well as an exercise sheet.
 The exercise is to recreate the sheet yourself as closely as possible using $$\LaTeX{}$$.
 The worksheet is available from the following link:

 <a href="/~sxwc62/assets/postfiles/20180626/LaTeXWorksheet.pdf"><span class="fas fa-download">&nbsp; $$\LaTeX{}$$ Worksheet</span></a>